Keith Mann

-Keith Mann is a British animal rights campaigner and direct action activist who acted as a spokesman for the Animal Liberation Front (ALF), and was alleged by police in 2005 to be a ringleader for the ALF.
+Keith Mann was a British animal rights campaigner and direct action activist who acted as a spokesman for the Animal Liberation Front (ALF), and was alleged by police in 2005 to be a ringleader for the ALF.
 He was imprisoned twice, and is the author of From Dusk 'til Dawn: An Insider's View of the Growth of the Animal Liberation Movement (2007).

 Background

 Mann was raised in Rochdale, Greater Manchester, by his father, who worked as a caretaker, and his mother whom he describes as having done "everything else".
 His lasting memory of his first job, on a dairy farm, is the cows crying out all day searching for the calves that had been removed from them.
 He first came into contact with animal rights activists in 1982, when local hunt saboteurs were handing out leaflets in the street.
 His first removal of an animal from captivity was when he took a rabbit from a hutch that he used to walk past every day, after having asked the owner for weeks to do something about the rabbit's situation.
 He writes that this incident changed his view of theft forever, and that he thereafter viewed himself as a "proud ALF activist."
 His next removal was of a tub of goldfish from a fairground, resulting in him having 53 goldfish in his bath for weeks until he found good ponds for them.